Bayesian Image Analysis in Fourier Space: BIFS Properties

 \subsection{Isotropy}

-In order to specify a \textit{maximally isotropic} BIFS prior, all that is required is for the prior to be specified in such a way that the distribution at each Fourier space location only depends on the distance from the center of Fourier space.
+In order to specify an approximately isotropic BIFS prior, all that is required is for the prior to be specified in such a way that the distribution at each Fourier space location only depends on the distance from the center of Fourier space.
 This can be achieved by defining the parameter functions for the prior completely in terms of distance from the origin in Fourier space, i.e., $\pi(\ft x_k) = g(|k|)$, and not the orientation with respect to the center of Fourier space.
-(The "maximally" qualifier is needed because the prior will be isotropic up to the maximal level afforded by the discrete -- and anisotropic -- specification of Fourier space on a regular, i.e. square, grid.)
+(The "approximately" qualifier is needed because the prior will be isotropic up to the maximal level afforded by the discrete -- and anisotropic -- specification of Fourier space on a regular, i.e. square, grid.)
 The relative ease with which isotropy is specified can be contrasted with that of MRF-based priors where local neighborhood characteristics need to be carefully manipulated by increasing neighborhood size and adjusting parameter values to induce approximate spatial isotropy~\citep{rue2002fitting}.
-For MRFs, pairwise interaction parameters for diagonal neighbors need to be specified differently to horizontal/vertical ones, requiring something of a balancing process to lead to an approximately isotropic process overall.
-However, for BIFS all that is required to achieve "maximal" isotropy is that the parameter functions are specified such that they only depend on the distance from the origin of Fourier space.
 Note however, that even for BIFS priors it may still be possible to adjust the parameter function to lead to greater isotropy in practice by tweaking the parameter function to undo anisotropy effects due to Fourier space discretization, though it is not obvious how one might go about achieving this.

 Although easy to specify as such, isotropy is clearly not a requirement of the BIFS prior formulation.
-Anisotropy can be induced by allowing the parameter functions for the prior to vary in different ways with distance from the origin of Fourier space along different directions.
+Anisotropy can be induced by allowing the parameter functions for the prior to vary along different orientations.